beimnet11/WONDER-LAND-APP/README.md

    - If no country is provided, an error message will be displayed.
    - Any errors during data fetching will also show an error message.

-## File Structure
+## Files

 - `index.html` - Main HTML file.
 - `styles.css` - Styles for the application.
-- `scripts/`

 - `errorPages.js` - Handles error message display.
 - `loadPage.js` - Manages loading indicators.
 - `fetchNews.js` - Contains the function for fetching news articles.
 - `fetchCountry.js` - Contains the function for fetching country information.
 - `welcomePageView.js` - Creates and returns the welcome page view.
 - `app.js` - Main application logic, including search functionality and rendering.

 ## Setup